 Consequently the map can only give a general indication of what were once Jewish places.
 Some errors are expected.

-Few locationds from the post-war period are also shown.
+Few locations from the post-war period are also shown.

 Suggested corrections and additions can be sent to lpfeffer@gmail.com.